Why Do My Favorite Cops Always Turn Out To Be Crooked?

 There are also allegations of sexual assault, of officers groping female suspects.
 “Just by chance,” says the other reporter, Wendy Ruderman, “the wife of the man who was arrested told us she was home alone at the time with her children, and that this one officer took her to a back room off the kitchen – and none of the other officers were with her – and he fondled her breasts [and] lifted up her shirt.
 She feared she was going to be raped.
 He commented on her tattoos.
 Asked her to pull down her jeans a little so he could see her tattoo.
 She was petrified.
 Absolutely petrified.”

 Officer Wolf is also named in the investigation and it is a long time before I see him again.
 I think back to our discussions about “The Wire” and how he told me how realistic the T.V. show was.
-Now his words take on a different meaning for me.
+Now his words take on a different meaning.
 I think of the episode during the first season in which two of the officers come across a large stash of cash under a mattress.
 The two officers pause and look at each other.
 Then, without saying a thing, each grabs a stack of bills and stuffs it under his uniform.

 When I do see Wolf again, he is back in uniform and we pass each other in the halls of the courthouse without acknowledging each other.
 What is there to say?
 I am sorry you are under investigation?
 I hope everything works out okay?